Affine-Mapping based Variational Ensemble Kalman Filter: Numerical examples

+The observation is made at each grid point, and the observation model is as described in Section~\ref{sec:obsmodel}.
+Once again we test the three cases associated with $\theta=0,\,0.5$ and $1$.
+The ground truth and the data are both simulated from the model described above.

 We test the same set of filtering methods as those in the first example.
 Since in practice, it is usually of more interest to consider a small ensemble size relative to the dimensionality, we choose to use 50 particles for this 200 dimensional example.
 Since the sample size is smaller than the dimensionality, the sliding window localization with $l=5$ and $k=3$ is used.
 All the simulations are repeated 200 times and the average biases are plotted in Fig.~\ref{fig:fisher} for all the three cases ($\theta=0,\,0.5$ and $1$).
-Once again, we see that in all the three cases the LMEKF method results in the lowest estimation bias among all the methods tested.
-It should be mentioned that, in the case of $\theta=1$, the bias of EKF is omitted as it is enormously higher than those of the other methods.
+We see that in all the three cases the two VEnKF methods result in the lowest estimation bias among all the methods tested, and the results of the two VEnKF methods are rather similar.
+It should be mentioned that, in the case of $\theta=1$, the bias of {EnKF} is omitted as it is enormously higher than those of the other methods.

 As the bias results shown in Fig.~\ref{fig:fisher} are averaged over all the dimensions, it is also useful to examine the bias at each dimension.
 We therefore plot in Fig.~\ref{fig:fisher2} the bias of each grid point at three selected time steps $t=10,\,30,$ and 60.
-The figures illustrate that, at all these time steps, LMEKF yields substantially lower bias at the majority of the grid points, which is consistent with the average bias results shown in Fig.~\ref{fig:fisher}.
-We also report that, the wall-clock time for solving the optimization problem in each time step in LMEKF is approximately 2.0 seconds (on a personal computer with a 3.6GHz processor and 16GB RAM), indicating a modest computational cost in this 200 dimensional example.
+The figures illustrate that, at all these time steps, the VEnKF methods yield substantially lower bias at the majority of the grid points, which is consistent with the average bias results shown in Fig.~\ref{fig:fisher}.
+We also report that, the wall-clock time for solving the optimization problem in each time step in AM-VEnKF is approximately 2.0 seconds (on a personal computer with a 3.6GHz processor and 16GB RAM), indicating a modest computational cost in this 200 dimensional example.